PeoplesBank Arena: Early history and roof collapse

-Renovations during the 2010's
+Renovations during the 2010s

 The Civic Center was renamed the XL Center in 2007.
 In September 2010, the arena was upgraded with a new center-hung scoreboard with four Sony Jumbotrons and a state-of-the-art sound system.

 The Connecticut State Legislature set aside $35 million in funding for improvements to the XL Center that began in early spring 2014 and completed in time for the start of the 2014–15 seasons of the Wolf Pack and UConn men's hockey in October.
 Improvements included upgrades to the mechanical system, locker rooms and concourse, replacing jumbotrons with a new HD video board, as well as aesthetic improvements such as a new bar area inside the arena and luxury seating in the lower bowl.
 A portion of the $35 million allocation went towards a study on the arena's long-term viability; either more major renovations or replacing it with a new facility.

+2023 Fanatics Sports Bar Addition

+In September 2023, the arena (then known as the XL Center) opened the Fanatics Sports Bar and Sportsbook, a sports bar and legal sports wagering facility located within the arena.
+The sportsbook was constructed on the west side of the arena complex, above the venue’s loading and service docks.
+The venue officially opened on September 18, 2023, becoming one of the first in-arena sportsbook lounges in Connecticut.The space includes bar seating, lounge areas, large video displays for live sporting events.

+The facility was developed as part of a broader series of arena amenity upgrades completed in the early 2020s.
+Unlike the major state-funded renovation completed in 2014 and the larger modernization project undertaken in 2025, the addition of the Fanatics Sports Bar and Sportsbook was implemented as a standalone enhancement focused on improving premium hospitality offerings and fan experience.

-2025 overhaul and new name
+2025 Overhaul and New Name

-The arena is undergoing a $145 million overhaul including upgraded seating in the lower bowl, loge seating, concourse upgrades, an event level club, bunker suites, and back of the house upgrades including an artists lounge, kitchen, and an upgraded locker room space for UConn.
-The arena is currently closed during renovations over the summer of 2025 and will re-open for a Wolf Pack game on October 17, 2025.
-On June 2, 2025, the XL Center was officially renamed PeoplesBank Arena as part of a 10-year naming partnership.
+The arena underwent a $145 million overhaul, including upgraded seating in the lower bowl, loge seating, concourse upgrades, an event level club, bunker suites, and back of the house upgrades, including an artists’ lounge, kitchen, and an upgraded locker room space for UConn.
+The arena was closed during renovations over the summer of 2025 and re-opened for a Wolf Pack game on October 17, 2025.
+On June 2, 2025, the XL Center was officially renamed PeoplesBank Arena as part of a 10-year naming partnership with PeoplesBank.